Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Open challenges

-Considering the current state-of-the-art, the main challenges of \ac{tsn} and deterministic networks within vehicular contexts include: \begin{enumerate} \item \textbf{Easy to use/plug and play:} Auto-configuration of parameters for \ac{tsn} shapers based on the number, characteristics of \acp{ecu} and workloads.For example ~\cite{Caruso2021} propose a \ac{tsn} platform abstraction layer and set of \ac{api} for applications to send/receive frames.
+Considering the current state-of-the-art, within the dynamic deployment of vehicular services focusing on the communication part with \ac{tsn} and deterministic networks, the main challenges include: \begin{enumerate} \item \textbf{Easy to use/plug and play:} Auto-configuration of parameters for \ac{tsn} shapers based on the number, characteristics of \acp{ecu} and workloads.
+For example ~\cite{Caruso2021} propose a \ac{tsn} platform abstraction layer and set of \ac{api} for applications to send/receive frames.
 The \ac{api} was responsible for managing flow registration, transmit and receive Ethernet frames, creating the Ethernet frames, configuring the Ethernet port and scheduling frames to the appropriate queue.

 \item \textbf{Integration of \ac{tsn} within wireless networks:} Some efforts are being done, but it is current work as discussed in \cref{sec:wireless-detnet}~\cite{NextGene78:online}.

 \item \textbf{Built-in time awareness:} at the link layer — at the applicational level is more resource intensive, while at link layer could even be accelerated by FPGAs.